amazon-braket/amazon-braket-pennylane-plugin-python/README.rst

     tox -e unit-tests -- -k 'your_test'

-To run linters and unit tests:
+To run linters, doc, and unit tests:

 .. code-block:: bash